Generative AI vs. Predictive AI: What is the difference?

 2. Cost-Effectiveness

 Generative AI is cost-effective.
 It can reduce repetitive tasks, in turn reducing the need for manual labor.
 This means saving money.
 Instead of hiring content creators for images, audio, or videos, they can rely on AI.
+Using the best AI video generators, businesses can create high-quality videos effortlessly.
 It is like having a skilled workforce without the added costs.

 3. Boosted Creativity